brunokoga/Montevideo/mythicAdventures_dir/mythicMonsters/lich.md

 **Spell Resistance (Su)** : A mythic lich gains spell resistance equal to 11 + the base lich's CR (before adding the lich's mythic rank to its SR from the mythic subtype).

-**Augmented Spellcasting (Su** : At 7th rank, a mythic lich selects one of the following archmage or hierophant abilities: [arcane surge](mythicAdventures/mythicHeroe_dir/archmage#_arcane-surge, [inspired spell](mythicAdventures/mythicHeroe_dir/hierophant#_inspired-spell, [recalled blessing](mythicAdventures/mythicHeroe_dir/hierophant#-recalled-blessing, or [wild arcana](mythicAdventures/mythicHeroe_dir/archmage#_wild-arcana).
+**Augmented Spellcasting (Su)** : At 7th rank, a mythic lich selects one of the following archmage or hierophant abilities: [arcane surge](mythicAdventures/mythicHeroe_dir/archmage#_arcane-surge), [inspired spell](mythicAdventures/mythicHeroe_dir/hierophant#_inspired-spell), [recalled blessing](mythicAdventures/mythicHeroe_dir/hierophant#-recalled-blessing), or [wild arcana](mythicAdventures/mythicHeroe_dir/archmage#_wild-arcana).
 Once chosen, this selection can't be changed.

 **Spell Perception (Su)** : At 7th rank, a mythic lich automatically notices spellcasting within 60 feet.
 The lich automatically pinpoints the location of the caster, identifies the spell being cast, and knows the intended target or area of the spell.

 **Immediate Counterspell (Su)** : At 8th rank, a mythic lich can expend one use of mythic power as an immediate action to attempt to counter a spell.
 The lich must use a spell, spell slot, or dispel magic to counterspell as normal.
 This ability allows the lich to counterspell without first readying an action.

-**Enhanced Spellcasting (Su** : At 9th rank, a mythic lich gains the ability to treat its 1st-level spells like cantrips or orisons.
+**Enhanced Spellcasting (Su)** : At 9th rank, a mythic lich gains the ability to treat its 1st-level spells like cantrips or orisons.
 If the mythic lich is a spontaneous caster, its 1st-level spells known don't consume spell slots and can be used again.
 If the mythic lich prepares spells, its 1st-level spell slots aren't expended when cast and can be used again.
-Using metamagic feats or other abilities that alter the spell slot of a spell aren't affected by this ability (for example, a quickened _ [magic missile](spell_dir/magicMissile#_magic-missile)_ uses a 5th-level spell slot and is expended when cast).
+Using metamagic feats or other abilities that alter the spell slot of a spell aren't affected by this ability (for example, a quickened _ [magic missile](spells/magicMissile#_magic-missile)_ uses a 5th-level spell slot and is expended when cast).

 **Sustained by Magic (Su)** At 9th rank, each time a mythic lich casts a spell it regains hit points equal to three times the level of the spell slot used to cast the spell.